 Either way, Shannon has had an immensely successful showbiz career, and there is every reason to believe her best work is ahead of her.
 All the more reason her episode of Who Do You Think You Are? is tinged with heartbreak.

 For all of her Hollywood success, Shannon suffered a terrible loss at an early age.
-Her mother, sister and a cousin were killed in a car accident when Shannon was just four years old.
+Her mother, sister, and cousin were killed in a car accident when Shannon was just four years old.
 And so, when Shannon heads off to Mayo to learn about her immigrant, maternal grandparents, there is plenty of emotion, making for some very compelling television.

 Shannon learns disturbing family secrets.
 She learns about local Mayo history and conflicts.
 She meets up with cousins for the first time.